This content is not available in your preferred language.

 If you developed an SIT application using palette VIs the Simulation Interface Toolkit provided, you can replace many of the SIT VIs with Model Interface Toolkit VIs that provide similar functionality.
 For example, both toolkits provide VIs for initializing models, taking model time steps, and probing signals.

-If you have any questions, please contact National Instruments technical support.
+If you have any questions, please contact NI technical support.

 Differences between the Model Interface Toolkit and Simulation Interface Toolkit

 When you migrate an SIT application, note the following differences between the two toolkits

 Generate host and driver VIs from a configuration tool.

 Develop VIs that interface with a model using the Model Interface Toolkit API.

 Simulink models, compiled LabVIEW VIs, models written in C, and several other environments that support compiling models to work with the NI VeriStand Model Framework.